-A trusted 3PL can mitigate several additional costs when shipping primarily due to its ability to navigate any issues that may arise from shipping freight.
+A trusted 3PL can mitigate several additional costs when shipping, primarily due to their ability to navigate any issues that may arise from shipping freight.
 They are also equipped with the latest tools and staffing options available.

-However, just like the saying goes, “It takes two to tango,” shippers and receivers also need to maintain efficiency and make loading and unloading a top priority.
-Detention fees are not personal; it's business.
+Shippers and receivers also need to stay efficient and make loading and unloading a top priority.
+Detention fees are not personal; they’re just business.

 R+L Global Logistics provides many options to ensure that any unnecessary charges are avoided at all costs.
 One of our missions is to provide customers with the latest tools with the most significant level of transparency offered in the industry.

 Various advantages like the trucker tools app and our freight management program yield fantastic results for the customer, offering better overall visibility into their logistics program.
-R+L provides essential strategic recommendations based on a company’s supply chain.
+USA Truckload, powered by R+L provides essential strategic recommendations based on a company’s supply chain.

 In a world where supply and demand travel on the same path, you can’t afford to waste time and get hit by unexpected fees.
-It would be best to have a trusted partner to move your freight with unparalleled speed and accuracy.
+It’s best to have a trusted partner to move your freight with unparalleled speed and accuracy.

-R+L Global Logistics maintains a 99.5% on-time delivery rate for freight shipping.
-This statistic is not merely a statistic but a testament to the strong work ethic and business acumen that only we can offer.
+USA Truckload Shipping maintains a 99.5% on-time delivery rate for freight shipping.
+This isn’t merely a statistic, but a testament to the strong work ethic and business acumen that only we can offer.
 Our solutions and experience will keep your freight moving without the fear of unnecessary charges like detention fees.

-While there are many companies to choose from, the only one that can deliver unmatched service and reliability is R+L Global Logistics.
-Having R+L Global Logistics as a strategic partner for your business is a worthwhile decision.
+While there are many companies to choose from, the only one that can deliver unmatched service and reliability is USA Truckload Shipping.
+Having us as a strategic partner for your business is a worthwhile decision.
 We ensure the strength and reliability of your shipping needs.
 Call us at (866) 353-7178 or get a freight shipping quote today.